Storage Integration for AI Agent Builder Platforms

 What file size limits do agent builders have?

 Limits vary widely.
 Visual platforms often cap uploads at 10-50MB.
 Cloud storage integrations inherit the service's limits (Google Drive supports up to 5TB per file, Dropbox up to 2TB).
-Fast.io's agent tier allows files up to 1GB via chunked uploads on the free plan, with larger files supported on paid plans.
+Fastio supports chunked uploads (`POST /current/upload/`, then chunk and complete) so agents can persist large files in multiple parts.
 Always check the platform's documentation and test with representative file sizes.

 Can agents transfer files to human users?